seqinfo/BinDel-dev/README.md

 ## Output
 `bindel::infer_normality("path/bam.bam", "reference_location.tsv")` outputs three scientific files:
-1. `.png` illustrating high-risk probability per each region and reference info for same regions.
+1. `.png` illustrating high-risk probability per each region and reference sample set info for the same regions.
+The direction of the triangle hints if the findings are duplications or deletions.
+Each finding should be double-checked with the region bin figure.
-2. `.png` containing normalised Z-scores per bins.
+2. `.png` containing normalised Z-score for each bin in each subregion.
+These Z-scores are the basis of the high-risk probability calculation.
+These figures also illustrate the reference group Z-scores.
 3. `.tsv` summary file for each subregion.
 ## Algorithm
 The algorithm applies for each bin bin-based [GC% correct](https://dx.doi.org/10.1038%2Fs41598-017-02031-5), normalises bins by bin length and a sample total read count.
 Next, the software applies [PCA-based normalisation](https://doi.org/10.1038/gim.2018.32), calculates Z-scores based on the reference bins, applies Z-score normalisation based on the sample region mean read count, calculates Mahalanobis distance from the reference and converts them via Chi-Square distribution to high-risk probabilities.